 In this series, I dig a little deeper into the meaning of psychological terms.
 This week’s term is the Myers-Briggs Type.

 The Myers-Briggs Type Indicator (MBTI) was created by mother-daughter team Katharine Cook Briggs and Isabel Briggs Myers, neither of whom had formal training in psychology or psychometric testing.
-The test was partially based on Jungian personality theory.
+The test was partially based on Jungian personality theory, but it falls within the realm of pop psychology rather than actual psychology.
 It’s not considered to have strong psychometric properties due to poor validity and reliability.
 For each of the 93 questions posed, the test-taker is given a choice of two possible responses.

 There are 16 types based on a combination of 4 letters:

-- iNtuition / Sensing: relying on hunches vs concrete/tangible information
+- iNtuition / Sensing: intuition relies on hunches while sensing relies on concrete/tangible information

-- Feeling / Thinking: decision-making from an empathetic or logical perspective
+- Feeling / Thinking: decision-making from an empathetic (feeling) or logical (thinking) perspective

-- Perception / Judging: reflects a preference for using sensing/intuition or thinking/feeling function when relating to the outside world
+- Perception / Judging: this reflects a preference for using sensing/intuition (perception) or thinking/feeling (judging) functions when relating to the outside world

 The actual MBTI is copyrighted and isn’t available for free, but there are a number of adaptations that are free: 16Personalities, PsychCentral, Truity, and Humanmetrics.
 Three of these told me I’m an INFJ, while one told me I’m an INTJ.
 They all showed I lean heavily toward introversion and judging, while I had relatively more balance between intuition/sensing and feeling/thinking.